France Bleu RCFM

-France Bleu Radio Corsica Frequenza Mora, usually just shortened to France Bleu RCFM, is a generalist radio station serving the island of Corsica.
+ici Radio Corsica Frequenza Mora, usually just shortened to ici RCFM, is a generalist radio station serving the island of Corsica.
 It broadcasts in both French and Corsican.

 History

 The station was established as Radio Corse Frequenza Mora (RCFM) in 1984, 2 years after the appearance of the first regional programs on the local France Inter station.
-On September 4, 2000, RCFM became connected to the new France Bleu network.
+On 4 September 2000 RCFM became connected to the new France Bleu network.

 In November 2015, a second studio was added at Place du Donjon, in Bastia, alongside the original one located in Residence du Parc (Ajaccio).

-On January 1, 2016, the AM radio section was shut off, one of the last in Europe.
+On 1 January 2016 the AM radio section was shut off, one of the last in Europe.

+On 6 January 2025 France Bleu RCFM changed name is ici RCFM.